kosyuk/ravlik-single/README.md

 Apart from Ravlik there are aggressive Area with next states(SUNNY, CLOUDY, STORMY) There are probabilities how area states come from each other(Ravlik don't know about that).
 STORMY kills a lot of ravliks and it usually comes after CLOUDY state.

-Process lite Turn based strategy: Area makes a turn, then ravlik colonies make their turn.
+Process like Turn based strategy: Area makes a turn, then Ravlik colonies make their turn.

 Goal if POC is to understand how survive Ravlik colony without IF/ELSE statements.